 - Be willing to be messy and work through issues with other community members and be willing to be with the messiness of others.

-How do we encourage this as community builders?
+How do we encourage this as community leaders and builders?

 We create: